 Knife Angel

-The Knife Angel will visit Crewe during May 2023!
+The Knife Angel came to Crewe in May 2023

-Crewe Town Council is working in partnership with the Safer Cheshire East Partnership and Crewe Local Policing Unit to bring the renowned Knife Angel sculpture to Crewe this spring.
+Crewe Town Council worked in partnership with the Safer Cheshire East Partnership and Crewe Local Policing Unit to bring the renowned Knife Angel sculpture to Crewe.

 Created by sculptor Alfie Bradley in conjunction with the British Ironwork Centre, the Knife Angel has been created from 100,000 seized blades collected by 43 police constabularies.
 The sculpture is multi-purpose, helping to educate communities about the negative impacts of knife crime whilst also acting as a poignant memorial to those who have lost their lives to knife crime.
 During its visit, young people will be encouraged to sign up as Anti-Violence Ambassadors.

-The Knife Angel will be located on Memorial Square between Wednesday 3rd and Wednesday 31st May 2023.
-There will be an opening ceremony to welcome the angel and a torchlit ceremony will be held at the end of the month to signal the closing of the event.
+The Knife Angel was located on Memorial Square between Wednesday 3rd and Tuesday 30th May 2023.
+There was an opening ceremony to welcome the angel and a torchlit ceremony was held at the end of the month to signal the closing of the event.

-A supporting programme of activities is also planned for the month:
+A supporting programme of activities was also planned for the month:

 • Theatre activities, gang culture workshops and engagement in local schools